DuqueDeTuring/sound-blink/README.md

 sound blink

-Using [this LM386 sensor](https://www.waveshare.com/wiki/Sound_Sensor) connected to an Arduino, blink a led according to a sound threshold.
+Using [this LM386 sensor](https://www.waveshare.com/wiki/Sound_Sensor) connected to an Arduino (analog input A0), blink a led (pin 13) according to a sound threshold.

 For my particular setup I have better results taking the average of several samples, comparing it to the previous average and then deciding if the led should be on or off.